 PLEASE NOTE:

-- Weekends and Public Holidays can impact and delay processing times for both payment types as they are not banking days.
+- Weekends and Public Holidays will affect processing times as they are not banking days.

 - If you set a processing date for a weekend or public holiday, it will not be processed until the next banking day.